tin-cat/cherrycake-docker/README.md

 - **Require the Cherrycake engine via composer**

-	Open a shell into the PHP container by doing `./cherrycake php-ssh` and run
+	Open a shell into the PHP container by doing `make php-ssh` and run
 	```bash
 	composer require tin-cat/cherrycake-engine dev-master
 	```